Doug Max enters his 35th year at Colorado State. Then-AD Fum McGraw named him to the CSU staff as head track and field coach on Aug. 23, 1980.

-Max owns both a bachelor's degree in physical education (CSU '75) and a master's in education (Western Kentucky '80).
+Max owns both a bachelor's degree (CSU '75) and a master's degree (Western Kentucky '80).
 A native of Sioux City, Iowa, he graduated from Greeley (Colo.)
 West High School.

 He and his wife Cindy make their home in Fort Collins and have three children, daughters Jordan and Rachael, and son Joel.